Holiday Park, Saskatoon

 Holiday Park is a neighbourhood in south-central Saskatoon, Saskatchewan, Canada.
 Located within Saskatoon's Ward 2, Councillor Senos Timon represents the area's interests at City Hall.

-Holiday Park has an official neighbourhood association which sets out leisure activities, and provides community members a forum to discuss community issues such as neighbourhood watch, block parent programs, etc. This neighbourhood is surrounded by a plethora of amenities.
+Holiday Park has an official neighbourhood association which sets out leisure activities, and provides community members with a forum to discuss community issues such as neighbourhood watch, block parent programs, etc. This neighbourhood is surrounded by a plethora of amenities.
 To the south is Holiday Park golf course, commanding a championship 18-hole and executive 9-hole course.
 It is used year-round, providing snow golf and well-groomed cross country ski trails in the winter months.
 To the north is the Riversdale Tennis Club and Riversdale pool, an outdoor swimming pool with water slide features.
 To the west is the Gordie Howe Management Area with Gordie Howe Bowl, Baseball Diamonds, Speed Skating Oval.
-Along the east the Meewasin Valley Authority provides walking and biking trails along the South Saskatchewan River.
+To the east, the Meewasin Valley Authority provides walking and biking trails along the South Saskatchewan River.
 Canoeists, water skiers, and kayakers have a wonderful time enjoying the convenience of the Saskatchewan River.
 Holiday Park's population is 1,400.